Zander Identity Theft Protection Pricing

 What Does Zander Cover?

-- Financial fraud: Zander didn’t monitor the activity on our bank, credit card accounts or credit scores and reports.
-This was frustrating at first, as this is a common feature we’ve seen from most identity theft protection services.
-But after a while, we got used to going into our bank apps on our phones and checking our credit at free sites like Turbotax.
-But Zander does do the financial monitoring that’s impossible for us to do on our own: they looked for our account and card numbers on the Internet.
-They found some things too—a forgotten Poshmark account for Aliza, and an old Etsy account that Gabe used to buy Beanie Babies.
-Zander also searched the dark web for uses of our information, but there were no matches there.
-Phew!
+- Financial fraud: Zander Insurance didn’t monitor the activity on our bank, credit card accounts, or credit scores and reports.
+This was frustrating at first, as credit monitoring is a common feature we’ve seen from most identity theft protection services.
+However, after a while, we got used to going into our bank apps on our phones and checking our credit at free sites like Mint.2

-- Medical ID theft: Hospitals and medicine have never been our strong suit.
-It’s a scary and confusing world, and one we haven’t quite mastered as well as we have identity theft.
-However, medical bills and health insurance can cost more than a college education (even our fancy private school degrees), so it makes sense that stolen identities would be used to make fraudulent Medicare or health insurance claims.
-Zander kept an eye out for these violations, so we didn’t end up paying for Joe Schmo’s laser eye surgery.
+- Medical ID theft: Medical bills and health insurance can cost more than a college education, so it makes sense that fraudsters use stolen identities to make fraudulent Medicare or health insurance claims.
+Zander Insurance kept an eye out for these violations so we didn’t end up paying for Joe Schmo’s laser eye surgery.

-- Social Security fraud: Zander monitored the names and addresses associated with our Social Security numbers.
-While we’ve had our Social Security numbers memorized since we were children, so that they didn’t have to be written down anywhere, the Internet is a vast and endless flow of information.
-They could be out there without our ever knowing, so thanks Zander for monitoring it 24/7.
+- Social Security fraud: Zander Insurance monitored the names and addresses associated with our Social Security numbers.
+While we’ve had our Social Security numbers memorized since we were children so that we didn’t have to write them down anywhere, the internet is a vast and endless flow of information.
+They could be out there without us ever knowing, so thanks, Zander Insurance, for monitoring our Social Security numbers 24/7.

 - Title fraud: This occurs when somebody obtains the title to any property you own and attempts to transfer ownership.
 If we ever manage to buy a condo or apartment or one of these “houses” we’ve heard of around New York City, you can bet we want somebody to make sure it stays ours.

 That’s a lot of information, so if your eyes glazed over, we forgive you.
-Here are the highlights of what we think is the best parts about Zander Insurance’s identity monitoring:
+Here are the best parts about the identity theft solutions that Zander offers:

-- Comprehensive identity monitoring: They monitor for many essential types of fraud and theft, and offer the industry standard for reimbursement, should our identity be stolen.
+- Comprehensive identity monitoring: Zander Insurance monitors for many essential types of fraud and theft and offers the industry standard for reimbursement in the event of identity theft.

-- Low prices: Starting at only $6.75 a month, Zander Insurance provides among the lowest prices we’ve seen for identity monitoring and restoration.
+- Low prices: Starting at only $6.75 a month for individual plans, Zander Insurance provides among the lowest prices we’ve seen for identity monitoring and restoration.

 - Monthly plans: We also like Zander’s flexibility.
 You can sign up for a month and cancel without any fees.